-Even if just one country poorly reports production or international trade, and most totals are off, affecting the report.
+Even if just one country poorly reports diamond production or international trade, and most totals are off, affecting the report.
 Are there any such issues?
 It would seem that there are some weak spots, but overall the report is robust.

 Those who deal with the day-to-day mechanics of the KP are expressing confidence in the numbers.
 The largest producing countries are operating fine.
 They have a number of clearly identified diamond mines, they track them well, and their inner country KP system works as it should.

 While diamond production volume has declined over the years by an average of 1% a year, the average P/C value has risen by 4.1% every single year.

 The issues start with poorer countries, especially those with scattered alluvial mining in remote areas.
 A prime example is the Democratic Republic of Congo (DRC).
 According to KP figures, the DRC produced 23.2 million carats in 2016, but exported only 14.7 million carats.
 Without any local polishing, the 36% difference between production and exports is alarming.

 The obvious assumption is that rough diamonds had been smuggled out of the country.
 But that is problematic because if you want to smuggle goods out, you don’t report mining them in the first place.

-Further, in 2015, the difference between production and exports was only 1%, a totally normal situation.
+Further, in 2015, the difference between diamond production and diamond exports was only 1%, a totally normal situation.
 While the value and volume of production leaped in 2016 (86% and 45%, respectively), the value and volume of exports did not change much.
 Therefore, it is likely that there is a technical error, that many of the goods may have been counted twice – first at the mines and then again when they arrived in Kinshasa.